ddddddeon/a/README.md

 ```

 ## Usage
-You will need an OpenAI Api key, and to set the environment variable `OPENAI_API_KEY`.
+You will need an OpenAI API key, and to set the environment variable `OPENAI_API_KEY`.

 Invoke the `a` command followed by a prompt.
 If the first word in the prompt is a programming language or file-format the pretty-printer recognizes, it will syntax highlight the output.